What is postpartum hemorrhage?

 treats the cause of bleeding, you often will be able to recover fully.

-What are the complications of postpartum hemorrhage?
+What are possible complications of postpartum hemorrhage?

 Losing lots of blood quickly can cause a severe drop in your blood pressure.
 This